 If you have been injured in any of the road traffic accidents in Gloucestershire, you may be entitled to make a personal injury compensation claim.
 If you are thinking of doing so you should bear in mind that you will need to prove that you were not to blame for the accident, and also to prove that it was another person’s fault.
 To do this you will probably need the services of a personal injury solicitor who is an expert in handling claims for clients who have also been injured in road traffic accidents in Gloucestershire or elsewhere.

-What should I do after a road traffic accident?
+What should you do after a road traffic accident?

 If you were driving and crashed into a pedestrian, another vehicle or an animal you must stop.
 Find out if anyone is injured and call an ambulance if they are, as well as the police who must be informed of any accident within 24 hours.
 However, if you call them at the time of the accident it would be best.
 They will write a report which will be needed in a claims’ case.